6 Common Keto Mistakes You're Probably MakingBy Elizabeth Yun Reviewed by Briana Rodriquez, R.D. Science-Backed

 Just because it’s labeled keto-friendly doesn’t mean it’s quality food.
 Bacon, butter, heavy cream and cheese are all on the list of keto-approved foods, but they’re loaded with sodium, cholesterol and saturated fat, and aren’t very nutritious.
-If you’re building an entire nutrition plan around low-quality foods, you could be setting yourself up for vitamin deficiencies and potential heart problems down the line.
+If you’re building an entire nutrition plan around low-quality, empty-calorie foods, you could be setting yourself up for vitamin deficiencies and potential heart problems down the line.

 The fix: As always, fiber-rich vegetables are the key to remedying this keto mistake and you should aim to have at least one portion at every meal.
 When it comes to protein, limit low-quality proteins like fatty cuts of red meat and opt for higher quality foods packed with healthy fats like salmon, avocado, eggs and cottage cheese.

 Photo by Claudia Crespo on Unsplash

 Many Americans simply aren’t drinking enough water.
 In fact, the Centers for Disease Control and Prevention report that approximately half aren’t drinking the recommended amount of water per day.2 Those on the keto diet in particular need to be cognizant of staying hydrated as dehydration can be a side effect of ketosis.3

 The fix: Make a concerted effort to drink water throughout the day, especially if you’re active or live in a warm climate.
 Experts recommend drinking a minimum of eight, 8-ounce glasses a day.
 To help you stay hydrated, try to drink a glass of water before your each meal, which might also help prevent overeating.

 Foods can be hydrating, too!
 Check out the best foods for hydration.